coryvisi/serverless-pdf-chat/docs/redshift_integration_guide.md

 ### Amazon Redshift permissions for AWS Glue

 AWS Glue ETL jobs must have the correct permissions to access your Amazon Redshift resources and execute SQL statements.
-Follow the below steps to adjust the InsuranceLake AWS Glue stack so that the IAM role used by ETL jobs has these permissions.
+Follow the below steps to add these permissions to the IAM role used by ETL jobs by modifying the InsuranceLake AWS Glue stack.

 1. Add the following policy document to `get_glue_role` starting at line 502 in [glue_stack.py](https://github.com/aws-solutions-library-samples/aws-insurancelake-etl/blob/main/lib/glue_stack.py#L502), the InsuranceLake AWS Glue stack.